hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Create a GitHub Account
 * Create a Repository for this Course in your GitHub
 * Use Markdown to Prepare a Readme file for your Repository
-* Modify (at least enter your name) and Run the [Sample](https://github.com/hhaji/Applied-Machine-Learning/blob/master/Recitation-Assignments/assignments-1_sample.ipynb) in your Environment, then Upload it in your Github Repository
+* Modify (at least enter your name) and Run the [Sample Notebook](https://github.com/hhaji/Applied-Machine-Learning/blob/master/Recitation-Assignments/assignments-1_sample.ipynb) in your Environment, then Upload it in your Github Repository

 -> Deadline: <span style="color:red"> **Saturday Bahman 26, 23:59** </span>